risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

 monolithic architecture
-   all parts of application are combined into one large executable - oposite to microserviced architecture
+   all parts of an application are combined into one large executable - opposite to microserviced architecture

 |

 microservices
    small and independent services designed to work together to form entire application

-   services such as customer data, product data, authantication, search are all independent from each other but aligned to work together as one application - decoupled and loosely coupled
+   services such as customer data, product data, authentication, search are all independent from each other but aligned to work together as one application - decoupled and loosely coupled

    benefits

-   - independent scalability - individual microservices are independently scalable, if specific service is under increased load only that single service can be scaled up or down instad of scaling the entire application
+   - independent scalability - individual microservices are independently scalable if specific service is under increased load only that single service can be scaled up or down instead of scaling the entire application

-   - cleaner code - changes to a particular part of application will not affect functioning  of other application components
+   - cleaner code - changes to a particular part of the application will not affect the functioning  of other application components

-   - reliability - issues in one part of application are less likely to cause problems in other parts of the application
+   - reliability - issues in one part of the application are less likely to cause problems in other parts of the application

-   - variety of tools - differnt services can be constructed using wide range of tools, languages or frameworks - best tool for each job
+   - a variety of tools - different services can be constructed using a wide range of tools, languages or frameworks - best tool for each job

 |